Mike Brunson

-Michael Sanders Brunson (July 30, 1947 – September 18, 2002) was an American football running back.
+Michael Sanders Brunson (July 30, 1947 – September 18, 2002) was an American professional football running back.
 He was born in Little Rock, Arkansas, and attended high school in Colorado.
 He began playing college football for Colorado Mesa and then transferred to Arizona State where he played during the 1968 and 1969 seasons.
-He was selected by the Atlanta Falcons in the 11th round of the 1970 NFL Draft.
-He appeared in eight games for the Falcons during the 1970 season.
+He was selected by the Atlanta Falcons in the 11th round of the 1970 NFL draft.
+He appeared in eight games for the Falcons as a return specialist during the 1970 season.

 His brother Larry Brunson also played in the NFL.